Bermont, Florida

 Bermont, Florida is a ghost town in Charlotte County, Florida, United States.

-Bermont was at one time a sawmill town that was founded in the early 1900s.
-The town was also known for its sugarcane, which was made into sugar and juice.
+Bermont was a sawmill town founded around the state's land boom in the 1920s.
+The town was also known for its sugarcane, which is made into sugar and juice.
 In 1908, it received a post office.
-It soon grew to have a general store and a school that was used as a church during the weekends.
+It soon grew to have a general store and a school used as a church on weekends.
 It also had a weekly newspaper, debating society, horticulture club and a literacy club.
-The town even had its own baseball team called Bermont Baseball Team that would often play the nearby town of Sparkman.
+The town had its own baseball team called Bermont Baseball Team that would often play the nearby town of Sparkman.